There are generally three options for building a public works fleet.

 I decided the 1991 rear-loader could be made serviceable without having to do a complete refurbish.
 We replaced the tires and brakes for $3,000 and made some suspension repairs.
-It still looked a little rough around the edges, but was safe to use for brush and bulk collection and would be a valuable backup truck during breakdowns.
+It still looked a little rough around the edges, but it was safe to use for brush and bulk collection and would be a valuable backup truck during breakdowns.

 Now we needed just one more truck.

-Further analysis of the 1990 rear-loader uncovered the need for suspension work as well as replacing the engine, tires, brakes, a broken axle, rotted and rusted body parts—and, of course, a new paint job.
-The frame and cab were in great shape with normal wear and tear, but no signs of fatigue that are sometimes evident on large trucks.
+Further analysis of the 1990 rear-loader uncovered the need for suspension work as well as replacing the engine, tires, brakes, a broken axle, rotted and rusted body parts, and, of course, a new paint job.
+The frame and cab were in great shape with normal wear and tear, but with no signs of fatigue that are sometimes evident on large trucks.
 It was simply tired after two decades of hauling trash.

 To confirm the truck hadn’t reached the end of its usable life, I consulted with many frame, body, and engine specialists about potential repairs.
 They assured me it could live on and serve our town for many years to come.